otegecmis/colors-app/README.md

 ## Colors App

-The Colors App is designed to let _users create and share custom colors._ Built entirely with `programmatic UIKit`, it leverages custom, `dark mode-compatible` components to deliver an engaging user experience.
+This iOS app is designed to let users create and share custom colors.
+Built entirely with `programmatic UIKit`, it leverages custom, `dark mode-compatible` components to deliver an engaging user experience.
 The app is seamlessly integrated with `Firebase`, using `Firebase Authentication` for managing users and `Firestore` as the database for storing and retrieving user-generated color data.

 ### 1. Screens